mihuwis/file-validator/README.md

-# file-validator
+# File Validator
-Simple console app to check if file extension is correct
+Simple app to check if file type and file extension are matching.

+Please run tests to check app functionality

+Supported files are
+- pdf
+- jpg
+- class
+- giff